-This ’90s style is back once more, but rather than reach for a Kangol bucket and baby tee try a cottagecore twist on the trend.
-Opt for hats with a slightly wider brim and ones featuring florals, gingham and pastel hues.
+This ’90s style is back once more, but rather than reach for a Kangol bucket and baby tee, try a Cottagecore twist on the trend.
+Opt for hats with a slightly wider brim that feature florals, gingham and pastel hues.
 As for the rest of your look, lean into the English countryside vibes with a puff-sleeve blouse or dress and loose waves or curls.

 14. Let Rachel Green Be Your Fashion Muse (Again)

 Both ’90s fashion and Friends nostalgia are in full swing this fall, so why not combine the two and use the show’s most stylish character as your sartorial inspiration?
 Tall, slouchy boots, pleated mini skirts, gray sheath dresses and, of course, hair that’s full of body and bounce are as chic now as they were when Rachel first wore them.

 Tying a sweater around your hips isn’t all that flattering and draping one over your shoulders can feel a bit too preppy for some.
 The solution?
 Go for a crossbody effect and knot your pullover across your front instead.

 16. Do ‘90s Grunge the 2022 Way